 When we began baking macarons for the very first time.
 After many trips to Paris we discovered that you could not find macarons for sale anywhere in Aberdeen.
 This is when the real journey began to perfect these French delicacies.
 After around a year and a half of research we had our own unique recipe.
 We were so passionate about the product that we wanted other people to experience them.
 At this point we decided to open up a pop up shop, located within Project Slogan on Langstane Place.
 As this was a shared space we were only open for a few hours every Saturday.
 We became a lot busier quite quickly and were thrilled to have the opportunity to open a new pop up shop within Davids Florist on Thistle Street.
 This was a great location for us with lots of other independent shops around.
 After a year we decided it was the right time to open up a permanent shop at 39-43 Thistle Street.

 In October 2020, 8 years on... we have came a long way and opened a new Patisserie at 15 Chapel Street, Aberdeen.
-And now in December 2021 we are excited to be opening our 2nd branch at unit 2, Burn Lane, Inverurie.
+In December 2021 we then opened our 2nd branch at unit 2, Burn Lane, Inverurie.